orbisgis/h2gis/README.md

 ### Usage

-For now, H2GIS requires Java 6 (and is not yet Java 7 compatible; see issue #15).
+For now, H2GIS requires Java 6.
 Run `maven clean install -P standalone` in the H2GIS's root directory.

 In the folder `h2-dist/target/` you will find a zip file `h2gis-standalone-bin.zip` that contain a run.sh file for running H2 with H2GIS.
 It will open a browser based console application.